 Check out our Web page for transfer information, resources, and a list of our monthly activities at: www.elcamino.edu/academics/transfer-center/ Make an appointment with one of our Transfer Counselors to develop a long-term Education Plan, learn more about Transfer Admission Guarantees (TAG's), Associate Degrees for Transfer (AA-T/AS-T's) and university partnerships.
 Appointments can be made in the Transfer Center daily Monday through Thursday for the following week.
-Attend the various workshops the Transfer Center offers (i.e. admission strategies, university application, etc.) For general transfer questions and assistance with your university application, make an appointment with a Transfer Advisor in the Transfer Center.
+Attend the various workshops the Transfer Center offers (i.e. transfer admission guarantee (TAG), university application, etc.) For general transfer questions and assistance with your university application, make an appointment with a Transfer Advisor in the Transfer Center.
 Sign up for a university tour and a representative appointment in the Transfer Center.
-Visit the Transfer Center webpage to learn about university virtual transfer admission events.
+Visit the Transfer Center webpage to learn about university specific events and events hosted by the Transfer Center.
 Use this Transfer Guide.